The Complete Hypothyroidism User Guide for Patients (2018 Edition)

 Natural Desiccated Thyroid

-Another form of thyroid medication includes all medications labeled under the name of natural desiccated thyroid.
+Another form of thyroid medication includes all medications labeled under the name of Natural Desiccated Thyroid, sometimes referred to as NDT for short.

 These medications are formulated by encapsulating the actual hormone glands of animals (porcine in this case).